Sketched and truncated polynomial Krylov methods: Evaluation of matrix functions: Introduction

 Here is an outline of the paper.
-In section~\ref{Background material} we recall some background material about the Arnoldi relation (section~\ref{The Arnoldi relation}) and subspace embeddings (section~\ref{Subspace embeddings}) that will serve as a foundation for our analysis.
+In section~\ref{Background material} we recall some background material {that will serve as a foundation for our analysis.
+In particular, we cover} the (full and truncated) Arnoldi method for $f(A)b$ (section~\ref{The Arnoldi relation}), subspace embeddings (section~\ref{Subspace embeddings}) {and prior work on sketched Krylov methods (section~\ref{subsec:sketched_fom})}.
 In section~\ref{subsec:sketched_arnoldi} we show that a new Arnoldi-like relation, that we name the \emph{sketched Arnoldi relation}, holds also when truncated Krylov subspace methods and sketching techniques are combined.
-We show the impact of the sketched Arnoldi relation on the construction of a sketched Krylov scheme for matrix function evaluations in section~\ref{subsec:sketched_truncated_matfun}.
-Then, in section~\ref{Some general results on functions of rank-1 modified matrices} we present some general results on functions of certain rank-1 matrix modifications, that will be employed to relate sketched and non-sketched approximations in section~\ref{Error analysis with respect to the FOM approximation}.
+Then, in section~\ref{Some general results on functions of rank-1 modified matrices} {we show how to rewrite the sketched Arnoldi relation in terms of functions of certain rank-one modified matrices and} present some general results on { such matrix functions} that will be employed to relate sketched and non-sketched approximations in section~\ref{Error analysis with respect to the FOM approximation}.
 The role of eigenvector-related coefficients is further investigated in section~\ref{sec:error_vec}, leading to the counterintuitive observation that the outlying spurious Ritz values generated by the sketched approach do not contribute to the error vector.
 In section~\ref{Robust computation of sketched approximations} we discuss some issues related to the stability of the analyzed procedures, while our conclusions are given in section~\ref{Conclusions}.

-In the following, the Euclidean norm for vectors and the corresponding induced norm for matrices will be used.
+In the following, the notation $\|\cdot\|$ will be used to denote the Euclidean norm for vectors and the corresponding induced norm for matrices.
+Similarly, $\|z\|_\infty:=\max_i|z_i|$ will denote the vector infinity norm whereas $\|T\|_\infty$ the corresponding matrix norm.
 The identity matrix will be denoted by $I$, with dimension clear from the context, while $e_j$ will denote the $j$th column of the identity matrix.
-We denote the $d$th Krylov subspace corresponding to $A \in \Rnn$ and $b \in \Rn$ by $\spK_d(A,b) = \text{span}\{b, Ab, A^2b, \dots, A^{d-1}b\}$.
-Matlab \cite{matlab7} has been used for all our numerical experiments.
+We denote the $d$th Krylov subspace corresponding to $A \in \Rnn$ and $b \in \Rn$ by $\spK_d(A,b) = \text{span}\{b, Ab, A^2b, \dots, A^{d-1}b\}$. {Finally, roman font ($H_d$, $U_d$) will be used for quantities related to a non-orthogonal Arnoldi relation and calligraphic font ($\mathscr{H}_d, \mathscr{U}_d$) for quantities related to a fully orthogonal Arnoldi relation.} Matlab \cite{matlab7} has been used for all our numerical experiments.

 Throughout, exact arithmetic computations will be assumed in our derivations.